neda-ai/RVC-v2-UI/README.md

 ## Usage with WebUI

-To run the AICoverGen WebUI, run the following command.
+To run the RVC Voice Changer WebUI, run the following command.

 ```
 python src/webui.py